• Europes biggest bike selection

 Cyclocross bikes are very aggressive and purely made for speed and performance.
 Gravel bikes are made with a relaxed geometry for control and comfort.
 Typically, cyclocross bike races don’t last long, so comfort isn’t everything, while gravel adventures are much longer and require comfort.

-Tires: less limit for gravel bikes
+Tires: Less limit for gravel bikes

 🚲